Green Goblin: Marvel 2099

-In the Marvel 2099 setting, there are different versions of its Green Goblins.
+In the Marvel 2099 setting, there are several versions of Green Goblin.

 Unidentified shapeshifter

 The Goblin is a radical trickster who wants to prove that Spider-Man (Miguel O'Hara) is in the pay of a megacorp like Alchemax.
 He has bat-like glider-wings and a bag of "tricks", similar to the 20th century version.
 He also has the ability to project illusions.

-He is eventually unmasked, and appears to be Spider-Man's brother Gabriel O'Hara, although it is later revealed, in a retcon, that he is a shapeshifter who took Gabriel's identity.
-Writer Peter David, who quit the book between creating the character and the unmasking, has said that it was his intent for the Goblin to be a female Catholic priest named Father Jennifer, and for Gabriel to be a red herring.
-This Goblin was never called the Green Goblin, but instead simply Goblin 2099.
+The Goblin is eventually unmasked, and appears to be Spider-Man's brother Gabriel O'Hara, although it is later revealed, in a retcon, that he is a shapeshifter who took Gabriel's identity.
+Writer Peter David, who quit the book between creating the character and the unmasking, stated that he intended the Goblin to be a female Catholic priest named Father Jennifer and for Gabriel to be a red herring.

 Jennifer D'Angelo

 Jennifer D'Angelo is an ordained priest in each of the 2099 realities.